otto-de/jlineup/docs/WEB.md

 # Web server instructions

 JLineup can be run as a small web service which offers a simple REST interface to take JLineup jobs.
+JLineup WEB requires at least Java 11.

 ## Installation